catseye/Dungeons-of-Ekileugor/README.markdown

 *   progressively more difficult dungeon levels
 *   whatever else I can squeeze in: see TODO, below.

-Dungeons of Ekileugor is written in BASIC.
+Dungeons of Ekileugor is written in Commodore BASIC 2.0.
 It makes use of colour and the Commodore graphics characters, but not of sound effects or a custom character set.

 Playing the Game
 ----------------